rancher/rke2-docs/docs/security/hardening_guide.md

 On v1.25 and newer, [Pod Security Admission (PSA)](https://kubernetes.io/docs/concepts/security/pod-security-admission/) are used for pod security.
 A default Pod Security Admission config file will be added to the cluster upon startup as follows:

 With the `cis`/`cis-1.23` profile:
-*  RKE2 will apply a restricted pod security standard via a configuration file which will enforce `restricted` mode throughout the cluster with an exception to the `kube-system` and `cis-operator-system` namespaces to ensure successful operation of system pods.
+*  RKE2 will apply a restricted pod security standard via a configuration file which will enforce `restricted` mode throughout the cluster with an exception to the `kube-system`, `cis-operator-system` and `tigera-operator` namespaces to ensure successful operation of system pods.

 Without the `cis`/`cis-1.23` profile:
 * RKE2 will apply a nonrestricted pod security standard via a configuration file which will enforce `privileged` mode throughout the cluster which allows a completely unrestricted mode to all pods in the cluster.